goldchains/COMS2001-Assignment/hw0/README.md

 ## 2 git

-As stated [before](../README.md), to do this, and all the subsequent assignments, you need to have a GitHub account set up.
+As stated [before](../README.md), to do this, and all subsequent assignments, you need to have a GitHub account.
 Therefore, if you have not done so already, go to https://github.com and create an account.
 To start working on this assignment, clone the repository hw into your local directory, and change to the directory hw/hw0 to get access to the files for this assignment:
 ```
 git clone https://github.com/WITS-COMS2001/hw.git